volcano-sh/website/blog/pengcheng-en.md

 - Pods are evicted based on the ID of the jobs to which the pods belong to reduce the number of affected jobs.

-- The scheduler notifies Openl-Octopus to stop the jobs at the service layer.
+- The scheduler notifies OpenI-Octopus to stop the jobs at the service layer.

 3) Delayed preemption